 FWC conducts aquatic plant control on Lake Harris

-The Florida Fish and Wildlife Conservation Commission (FWC) will conduct aquatic plant control on the Little Lake Harris portion of Lake Harris the week of June 22, weather permitting.
-The FWC will treat invasive hydrilla in the Lake County waterbody in areas where it is encroaching on beneficial native submersed aquatic plants and may impact access to navigation.
+The Florida Fish and Wildlife Conservation Commission (FWC) will conduct aquatic plant control on Lake Harris the week of Dec.
+6 or the week of Dec.
+13, weather permitting.
+The FWC will treat invasive hydrilla in the Lake County lake in areas where it is encroaching on beneficial native submersed aquatic plants and could impact access to navigation.

 To find out more about the herbicides being used and if there are any use restrictions associated with these treatments, visit MyFWC.com/Lake and click on the “Plant Mgmt Schedule of Operations” under the “Aquatic Plants” dropdown menu.